Compare JNJ & ASML Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 Johnson & Johnson is the world's largest and most diverse healthcare firm.
 It has two divisions: innovative medicine and medtech.
 These now represent all of the company's sales following the divestment of the consumer business, Kenvue, in 2023.
 After restructurings in 2023-24, the drug division focuses on three main therapeutic areas: immunology, oncology, and neurology.
 Geographically, just over half of total revenue is generated in the United States.

-ASML is the market leader in lithography systems for manufacturing semiconductors.
+ASML is the leader in lithography systems for manufacturing semiconductors with 90% market share.
 Lithography is the process in which a light source is used to expose circuit patterns from a photo mask onto a semiconductor wafer.
 Lithography allows chipmakers to increase the number of transistors on the same area of silicon, with lithography historically representing a high portion of the cost of making cutting-edge chips.
 ASML outsources the manufacturing of most of its parts, acting like an assembler.
 ASML's largest clients are TSMC, Samsung, and Intel.